ValdryanIvandito/cardano-token-guide/minting-eng.md

 # Introduction

-This documentation provides a simplified, step-by-step guide to minting and burning fungible token on Cardano, follow the steps below.
+This documentation provides a simplified, step-by-step guide to minting fungible token on Cardano, follow the steps below.

 # Step by Step